Gerry Cakebread: Brentford

-Hillingdon Borough
+Non-League football

 After his departure from Brentford, Cakebread dropped into non-League football and signed for Southern League First Division club Hillingdon Borough.
 He helped the club to a second-place finish and promotion to the Premier Division in the 1965–66 season.

-Taunton Town

 Cakebread joined Western League club Taunton Town in the late 1960s and played a part in the club's 1968–69 league title success.

-Barnstaple Town

-Cakebread had a short spell with Western League club Barnstaple Town, whom he joined in 1969.

-Minehead

-Cakebread signed for Southern League First Division South club Minehead on a short-term emergency deal for the final game of the 1975–76 season.
-Needing a draw against second-place Dartford to win the league title, Cakebread kept a clean sheet in a 2–0 win.
+He followed with a short spell at Western League club Barnstaple Town, whom he joined in 1969.
+Cakebread joined Southern League First Division South club Minehead on a short-term emergency deal for the final game of the 1975–76 season.
+Needing a draw against second-place Dartford to win the league championship, Cakebread kept a clean sheet in a 2–0 win.

 International career

-Cakebread won three caps for England at youth level.
+Cakebread won three caps for England at youth level and was a part of the 1954 FIFA Youth Tournament squad.
 He was twice named in the U23 squad, but did not play.